-and yoga classes will help their moms relax.
-The new pool has lots of room for kids and grownups alike.
+a spa and yoga classes will help their parents relax.
+The pool has lots of room for kids and grown-ups alike.
 The restaurant food is not terrific; it's best to cook for yourself or dine in town, a 15-minute walk along the beach.
-This is the perfect place for families and for serious sports fishermen to park their families while they cruise off in search of the big fish.
+This is the perfect place for families and for sports fishermen to park their families while they cruise off in search of the big fish.